 - Cook the noodles according to packet instructions.
 For the last 30 seconds of cooking drop the pak choy into the boiling water.
 Drain both the noodles and pak choy and separate.
 Meanwhile peel and halve the eggs and slice the chicken breast.

 - Remove the stock mixture from the heat.
 (See note 1).
 Take around half a cup of it in a bowl and whisk in the miso so it’s dissolved and mixed together well.
 (See note 2).
+Add the whisked mixture back into the rest of the stock and stir well to combine.

 - Place the noodles in a bowl and pour over the miso stock mixture.
 Place the egg halves, sliced chicken breast, pak choy and spring onion.
 Finish with some finely ground black pepper.